ChargeProduction/AcrylicKeyboard/README.md

 ## Work in progress
-* Conversion into service like application
+* Conversion into service like application or library
 * Api to attach to keyboard events such as visibility, window docking, key presses etc.
 * Implementing Tab-Key
 * Implementing Undo, Redo Keys